A misunderstood destination, which unfortunately has to fight with many prejudices and was literally made as for kitesurfing.

 Kitesurfing in Albania

-In Albania there are miles or super wide sandy beaches with good wind, which is ideal for kitesurfing.
+Albania has miles of super wide sandy beaches with good winds, which is ideal for kitesurfing.
 Unfortunately, so far there are only a handful of kitesurfers practicing their sport on the beaches.
-When we were there in June, we saw one from a distance and one that had just finished its session.
+When we were there, we saw one from a distance and one who had just finished his session.

 There are beaches with a large shallow area or others where it gets deep faster.
 Rocks are rarely in the water at the beaches and almost everywhere you can stand directly at the spot.